 - Separated bike lanes and other designated riding areas.

-A safer environment increases the likelihood that children, should they be hit by a vehicle, will survive.
+A safer environment increases the likelihood that children, should they be hit by a vehicle driver, will survive.

 What drivers can do